 Michael Lynn (31:36): These are all facets of the product that you manage?

 Rez Kahn (31:39): These are all facets of the product that I manage, yeah.
 One thing which I would love to invite our users listen to the podcast, like I mentioned before, we're building this tool called Autopilot Mode for Indexing to automatically create indexes for you.
 It's in heavy engineering development right now, and we're hoping to release it in the next couple of months.
-We're going to be doing an early access program for that particular product, trying to get around hundred users to use that product and get early access to it.
+We're going to be doing a private preview program for that particular product, trying to get around hundred users to use that product and get early access to it.
 I would encourage you guys to think about that and give that a shot.